conormcafee/mitso-marketing/site/content/team.md

     name: Ciara Boylan
     psst: Psst...
     what: >-
-      I assist the team with enhancing clients’ marketing campaigns.
-Alongside this, I am creating a digital strategy for MiTSO including the development of our new website.
+      I assist the team with enhancing clients’ marketing campaigns and coordinate internal marketing to increase online traffic and generate leads.
     when: >-
       I joined MiTSO in March 2019 as a placement student.
 I am currently studying MSc Marketing in Queen’s University Belfast.